-What attracted you to the field of asthma and exercise?
+What made you want to research asthma and exercise?

-My wife had asthma when I met her back at university and she was always complaining about getting out of breath when she exercised.
+My wife had asthma when I met her back at university.
+She was always complaining about getting out of breath when she exercised.
 I worked with her and anecdotally the fitter she was the better her asthma control became.

 This particular project is looking at how we can help people with asthma to increase the amount of exercise they can do outside in winter and autumn.
-What we know is cold dry air is a big trigger for asthma.
+We know that cold dry air is a big trigger for asthma.
 Often the advice to treat asthma is to avoid your triggers – this might mean lots of people with asthma will be put off exercising in cold and dry air.

 We want to see if we can do something that allows people with asthma to continue to exercise outside without any increase in symptoms.
-Hence investigating if we can use a face mask that can warm and humidify air before we breathe it in.
+So, we’re investigating if we can use a face mask that can warm and humidify air before we breathe it in.

-Is there evidence that exercise is a trigger for asthma and how prevalent is it?
+Is there evidence that exercise is a trigger for asthma and how common is it?

 Exercise is a great tool to judge the control of someone’s asthma, which is why the findings of the research project are so important.